CodeCrow/edlight/README.md

 # Overview
-This is the entry for the aynchronous task for the Senior Full Stack Developer Position.
+This is the entry for the aynchronous task for the Senior Full Stack Developer Position, produced by Rob Archer (rob@crowbringsdaylight.com).

 It was created using